Implementation of Support Vector Machines using Reaction Networks: Operation Modules

-Here, we list some basic modules that will be used for in the implemention of the more feedforward and backpropogation modules.
-Some of these have also been described in~\cite{vasic2020crn++}.
-In this description, we will denote by $[X(t)]$, the concentration corresponding to the species $X$ at time $t$.
+Here, we list some basic modules from~\cite{vasic2020crn++}. that will be used in the implementation of the feedforward and backpropagation modules.
+We begin by introducing notation that will be used throughout the remainder of this paper.

+\textbf{Notation: } We denote by $[X(t)]$ the concentration of species $X$ at time $t$.
+If $X$ is a catalyst, whose concentration remains constant for all $t \geq 0$, we write $[X]$.
+Finally, $[X^{ss}]$ denotes the concentration of $X$ at steady state.

-\subsection{Addition module}
+\subsection{Addition Module}

 In order to add two numbers, we consider the following network: